 What to wear for yoga

 You should also avoid clothing that’s too loose.
-“You don’t want to find yourself adjusting and moving things around while you’re in your yoga practice.
-Avoid wearing a baggy shirt or sweater as it will end up irritating you by falling in your face during downward dog, which can also disrupt your breathing,” Rebecca says.
+“You don’t want to find yourself adjusting and moving things around during your practice.
+Avoid wearing a baggy shirt or sweater as it will end up irritating you by falling in your face during downward dog, which can also disrupt your breathing,” Young Riboldi says.

-Instead opt for fitted leggings (see our round-up of the best leggings for inspo), a comfortable sports bra, and a breathable sports top.
+Instead opt for fitted leggings (see our round-up of the best leggings for top recommendations), a comfortable sports bra, and a breathable sports top.
 You should also remove socks or shoes for your practice to give you a better grip on the mat.

 Which yoga mat is the best?